illus0r/ivandianov.com/pages/en/about.md

 Hi!
 I'm [eye-van dee-ah-nev], teacher of generative art at [HSE University](https://www.hse.ru/en/), founder of a generative art community [genclub.club](https://genclub.club/).

 I explore complexity by writing code.
-There are processes, such as the climate change or the development of a human body, in which simple interactions of pieces lead to complex and unpredictable behavior of the system as a whole.
+There are processes, such as the climate change or the development of a human body, in which simple interactions of pieces lead to complex and unpredictable behaviour of the system as a whole.

 Computer simulation allows us to handle complexity, tweak parameters and observe the surprising patterns that emerge.
 I’m obsessed with writing code and experimenting with multi-agent systems, cellular automata, and generative grammars.